ARE YOU EXPERIENCING SEXUAL HARASSMENT AT WORK? CALL OUT ATTORNEYS TODAY

 The Great Dilemma for Sexual Harassment Victims

 You were hired for your knowledge, competence, qualifications, and ability to do the job well.
 You want to be accepted by your colleagues and superiors in that light.
 The last thing you want to become is a sexual harassment victim—as someone who has been harmed, mistreated, and abused.
 However, it is hard to be productive while working with someone who makes unwanted sexual advancements toward you.
-And therein lays the dilemma for sexual harassment victims.
+It presents a dilemma for sexual harassment victims.
 On the one hand, you want to be seen as a strong-minded and strong-willed professional who is just doing your job like everyone else.
 On the other hand, keeping up this appearance when you know all is not right in the workplace will impact your job performance, and it may encourage the person to harass other people.

 The Simplest Way to Handle Sexual Harassment